dekuNukem/daytripper/assembly_guide.md

 ## Recommended Tools

-A pliers and a small Phillips-head screwdriver is recommended.
+A pliers and a small Phillips-head screwdriver would make tightening the fasteners easier.

-However this is perfectly doable with your bare hands, so don't sweat if you don't have them.
+However this assembly is perfectly doable with your bare hands, so don't sweat if you don't have them.

 ![Alt text](resources/photos/tools.jpg)

 ## Handling Bare Circuit Boards

+When handling the bare circuit board, it would be great if you can:

+* Wash your hands first

+* Always hold the circuit board by its edge

+* Don't touch the components

-You're going to handle a bare circuit board in this assembly, and there is a risk of electrostatic discharge, where the static electricity(SE) on your body discharges and damages the board.
-This is especially a concern during dry weather.
+The reason for hand-washing is to reduce the risk of electrostatic discharge.
+The static electricity(SE) on your body might zap the board and damages it, especially in dry weather.

-My suggestion is simply **wash your hands**, by doing so you release the existing SE through the metal water pipe, your hands are moist to prevent further SE build-up, and your clean hands won't leave greasy fingerprints all over the place, win-win-win!
+By washing your hands, you release the existing SE through the metal water pipe, your hands are moist to prevent further SE build-up, and your clean hands won't leave greasy fingerprints all over the place, win-win-win!

 Of course, your hands can't be dripping wet either, but that's just common sense.

 ## Mind the Switches!

-During assembly, be careful not to accidentally break off the handles of the switches on the two circuit boards!
+During assembly, be careful not to accidentally break off the handles of the switches on the two circuit boards:

 ![Alt text](resources/photos/switches.jpg)